Tournament Series Rules

 Each boat must have all the required U. S. Coast Guard safety equipment.
 Boats must contain properly aerated live well space to maintain alive the limit of catch of bass.
 Maximum horsepower for all outboards used in tournament competition may not exceed the horsepower limitation set by the U. S. Coast Guard in such vessel.
 Falsifying information on entry forms, or altering the horsepower numbers on the motor, or rating the plate to conceal such limitations will be cause for disqualification from the tournament.
-No contestant may have a platform, raised deck, or ladder that is higher than the gunnel of the boat.
-Standing on the fishing seats or outboard motor will not be allowed in ABTTS or ABT events.
-No air or jet boats will be permitted during Official Practice or Competition Days.
+No contestant shall have a platform, raised deck, or ladder that is higher than the gunnel of the boat.
+Standing on the fishing seats or outboard motor is not allowed in ABTTS or ABT events.
+No air or jet boats are permitted during Official Practice or Competition Days.
 “Official Practice” days are those days, if any, designated by ABTTS or ABT as such on its website with respect to a particular tournament.
-2020 ABTTS championship qualifying team events – five (5) per region.

 All contestants are required to follow high standards of sportsmanship, courtesy, safety and conservation.
 All contestants must comply with all applicable state and federal laws, and any contestants’ failure to comply with all applicable state and federal laws are subject to disqualification and/or other disciplinary action that is at the sole and absolute discretion of the tournament director.
 Examples of conduct not complying with those standards include, but are not limited to, the following: